claireleblanc/Pectin-Synthesis-Genes/Remove_Short_Genes/README.md

 This program takes four arguments:
 - -i: The input file (an output file from blast in format 6)
 - -q: A tsv file where each line is the query sequence followed by the length of each sequence.
 - -o: The output file to save the results.
 If this option is not included, the results will print to the screen.
+- -p: The percentage of the query length that the alignment length must be greater than or equal to.
 - -names: If this option is included, only the target sequence name will be printed.
 Otherwise, the entire blastp line will be printed.

 ### Examples: